 Chimney breasts and fireplaces

-Repair category -
+Repair category 1

-Notes Not applicable.
+Notes There are no obvious significant defects.

 Internal decorations

 Repair category 1

-Notes No significant defects evident.
+Notes There are no obvious significant defects.

 Cellars

 Repair category -

-Notes Not applicable.
+Notes N/A

-Electricity

-Repair category 1

-Notes The consumer unit appears to be formed in PVC materials which may no longer comply with the most up to date Building Regulations.
+Electricity Repair category 2 Notes Circuitry is assumed to function satisfactorily although we would comment that unless complete rewiring has taken place within the recent past it is thought unlikely to comply totally with the most up to date regulations.
+It is noted that the fuseboard is of an older design.
+Advice can be obtained from an electrical contractor.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.

 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes Gas appliances are assumed to function satisfactorily and that they have been installed in accordance with the relevant regulations and that regular servicing and maintenance has been carried out.
+A check/inspection by a suitably qualified engineer should be carried out prior to use.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.